ltemihai/NGRX-Travel/README.md

 This is a starter project that exemplifies the using of ngrx for a travel app

 # Requirements
 Angular CLI
 Node v12.16.1

 # Usage
 You just need to git clone and run npm install

 # How to read the code and understand it
-To understand the code, better first read the documentation from ngrx https://ngrx.io/guide/store You can find there an idea and a diagram to understand the entire workflow.
+To understand the code, better first read the documentation from ngrx https://ngrx.io/guide/store
+You can find there an idea and a diagram to understand the entire workflow.

 As you want to build the state management, you might need to follow the next steps:

-1.)
+**1.)
+Install**
 First you need to install ngrx.
 In this project is already added so npm install will install it for you.
 If you start a new project or you don't have it in your existing project, just run the next commands:
 ```
 npm install @ngrx/store
 npm install @ngrx/effects
 ```

-2.)
+**2.)
+Add store to module**
 Add the store to your app.module.ts.
 This will add the store mechanism to you root module
 ```
   imports: [
     BrowserModule,